fulcrumgenomics/fqgrep/README.md

   -f, --file <FILE>
           Read one or more newline separated patterns from file.
 Empty pattern lines match every input line.
 Newlines are not considered part of a pattern.
 If file is empty, nothing is matched

+  -N, --read-names-file <READ_NAMES_FILE>
+          Read one or more newline separated query names (read IDs) from file.
+Records whose read ID (the portion of the header before the first whitespace) exactly matches any query name in the file will be selected.
+This option is mutually exclusive with pattern matching options (-e, -f, -F, and positional pattern)

   -v
           Selected lines are those not matching any of the specified patterns